Paper Lives- Survival and Deportation in San Donato Val Comino, 1940-1943

 One of the main merits of Vite di Carta, in its concentrated focus, is that it refrains from proposing a unifying theory on the fate of foreign Jews in Italy.
 Instead it invites further reflection on the intricate mass of puzzling and contradictory individual stories.

 The Tenenbaums.
 Among the surviving Jews of San Donato, the story of the Tenenbaum family and its unlikely escape is evoked through vivid interviews.
 Doctor Mordko Tenenbaum, his wife Ursula and their baby daughter Katrin lived in a rented room in town.
 Their landlady, Franceschina Cardarelli, whose husband had emigrated to the US, was raising her three daughters alone.
 The Tenenbaums were well liked by the locals.
 In spite of work prohibition, Dr. Tenenbaum often took care of the sick in exchange for food.
 The family he now had to feed included his landlady and her daughters.
 After September 8th, 1943, the adult Tenenbaums were forced to hide in the nearby mountains, along with other internees and a group of Yugoslav partisan women.
 Their daughter Katrin was entrusted to Franceschina, who presented her as her own.
 During the cold nights, as the Allies began bombing the area, the Tenenbaums would sneak into town and take refuge in the basement of Costanza Rufo, a neighbor.
 There they hid inside a wall their last valuable possession: a German microscope.
 As food was running out and the Nazis were closing in, the Tenenbaums knew it was time to get out of the area and try to head to Rome.
 One morning Ursula dug up the microscope, hoping to leave town with her daughter and join her husband.
 In order to get through the Nazi roadblock, Costanza came up with an audacious scheme.
-She placed Ursula (all of 44 kg) and the microscope in a large basket, covered them with manure, balanced the basket on her head and walked out of the town holding little Katrin’s hand, dressed as a peasant girl.
+She placed Ursula (all of 44 kg) in a large basket, covered them with manure, balanced the basket on her head and walked out of the town holding the microscope in a backpack and little Katrin’s hand, dressed as a peasant girl.

 The Tenenbaums eventually managed to survive the rest of the war in Rome.
 The family chose to remain in Italy after the war.
 Their bond with the locals of San Donato remained intense, marked by frequent visits over the years.
 Ursula’s escape in a basket became a legendary story, a symbol of the town’s resistance to the Nazis.
 It acquired almost biblical overtones, passed down to the next generations.
 Maria Cardarelli, the landlady’s eldest daughter, a teenager at the time, emigrated to the US and settled in Boston where she still lives.